ammarhakim/gkyl/doc/DataStruct.md

   the indices of the ghost cells.

 `field:size()`
-: The total number of elements stored in field, including ghost cells.
+: The total number of local (to MPI process) elements stored in field, including ghost cells.

 `field:indexer()`
 : A linear indexer object that allows converting a N-dimensional index